 Back from vacation.
-We had a totally amazing trip and now I am attempting to settle back into life as usual.
+We had an amazing trip, and now I am attempting to settle back into life as usual.

-So today I challenge you pay attention to your ‘rules’.
+So today I challenge you to pay attention to your ‘rules.’
 What rules do you follow unnecessarily?
 What rules do you have that don’t serve you anymore?
 What is keeping you from living on the edge of your life?